 The Vagrancy creates visceral work that seeks to touch the human spirit.
 We embrace fear, vulnerability, and embarrassment.
 Through the power of theatre our audiences will experience the lives of people who may be outside their personal bubble of friends, family, neighbors and colleagues.
 They will explore new environments – some accessible only through the imagination.
 They will be exposed to thoughts, ideas, and opinions, which prior to this experience, they may have never considered.
 When the audience engages with our stories, they will bring an enriched perspective of how they understand their own lives and the lives of others.
 Ultimately, through the shared experience of theatre our audience will expand and enrich their definition of what it means to be human.

 The Vagrancy embraces the concept of duende, seeking to share dynamic, poetic, highly theatrical, and meaningful artistic experiences with our audiences and communities.

 What is 'duende'?

-Duende is a response that is evoked when listening to music, dancing, or experiencing anything that is both soulful and visceral.
-It is a Spanish term, coined by Federico García Lorca in a lecture he gave in Buenos Aires in 1933.
-In reference to art, when one says something "tiene duende," it means that it has soul.
+Duende is a Spanish term, coined by Federico Garcia Lorca during a lecture given in Buenos Aires in 1933.
+In reference to art, when one says a work “tiene duende,” it means that work has soul.
 This sensibility is often attributed to the style of magical realism.
-We want our work to have that ineffable, magical, poetic quality.